piwicode/expose/README.md

 the documents stared in Picasa.

 ### Prerequisites:
- * It is recomanded to have a backup of your photos in order to avoid loss of data.
+ * It is recomanded to have a backup of your photos to avoid any data loss
  * This software requires Java runtime: (http://java.com/en/download)